3️⃣ Building a more complex agent: WikiGame

 Exercise - Build a WikiAgent

 We will now build a WikiAgent that can use these tools to solve the WikiGame.
-We want to build the agent so that it can be called via an agent loop using the run() method, similar to the one we had for the arithmetic game.
+We want to build the agent so that it can be called via an agent loop using the execute() method, similar to the one we had for the arithmetic game.

 There are a few further considerations in this case that we didn't have for the arithmetic game.